 “Approval is a greater motivator than disapproval, but we have to disapprove on occasion when we correct.
 It’s necessary.
 I only make corrections after I have proved to the individual that I highly value them.
 If they know we care for them, our correction won’t be seen as judgment.
 I also tried to never make it personal.”

 The leader who encourages initiative has faith in people.
-He believes in them, and thus draws out the best in them.
-If the initiative of the team member works out, the leader gives away the credit.
+They believe in them, and thus draw out the best in them.
+If the initiative of the team member produces fruitful results, the leader gives away the credit.
 If it doesn’t, the leader takes the blame.

-As Coach would often remind us, “It’s amazing how much can be accomplished if no one is concerned with who gets the credit.”
+As Wooden would often remind us, “It’s amazing how much can be accomplished if no one is concerned with who gets the credit.”